A Local’s Guide to the Best Italian Restaurants in Providence

 Bacaro

-My absolute favorite Italian restaurant in Providence is Bacaro.
+My favorite Italian restaurant in Providence is Bacaro.
 Located on South Water Street, it is a perfect location for dinner before attending Waterfire or strolling along the river.
 They call Bacaro a split-concept Italian restaurant because it essentially has two menus.
 There are the small bites or Italian tapas from the salumeria, as well as a full, multi-course menu.
 It is best to go hungry and bring along some friends.

 The thin-crust grilled margherita pizza is heaven on earth and should be ordered to share as an appetizer.
 If you can manage to stop yourself from eating the whole thing, you won’t regret having extra to bring home.
 We also love to start with the arancini and some fresh meats and cheeses.
 My favorite entree is the Pasta con i Funghi, which is fresh egg tagliatelle pasta with butter, fresh Parmesan-Reggiano cheese, truffle-scented egg, and mushroom.